Chigwell: Culture

-Until May 2012 Tottenham Hotspur Football Club had its training facilities in the area, when they moved to a new facility in Enfield, north east London, However the club still runs training sessions for local youth on the Limes Farm estate through the summer months.
-Many past and present players and staff have homes in the area.
+Tottenham Hotspur Football Club had its training facilities in the area until May 2012, when it moved to a new facility in Enfield, northeast London.
 Leyton Orient Football Club also have a training ground in Chigwell, adjacent to Chigwell School's fields.

-A David Lloyd Leisure Centre is situated off Roding Road by the M11 motorway, which contains indoor and outdoor tennis courts, swimming pools and gymnasium.
+A David Lloyd Leisure Centre, situated off Roding Road by the M11 motorway, contains indoor and outdoor tennis courts, swimming pools and gymnasium.
 Also in the area are a Holmes Place Health Club, Topgolf playing Centre and Chigwell Golf Club.
 Chigwell Cricket Club is based at the Old Chigwellians Club in Roding Lane.
 Chigwell also plays host to the Old Loughtonians Hockey Club.
-The town is also included in a number of London loop walks, which start in the city and pass through the outskirts of the capital.

-There are two pubs, The King William IV and the Two Brewers.
+There are two pubs, the King William IV and the Two Brewers.